-Pushing the envelope in fuel efficiency, emissions reduction and performance, Honeywell Turbo Technologies, a business unit of Honeywell Aerospace, has long embraced achieving engineering excellence through technology leadership, global engineering footprint and emerging region capabilities.
+Pushing the envelope in fuel efficiency, emissions reduction and performance, Honeywell Transportation Systems, a business unit of Honeywell Aerospace, has long embraced achieving engineering excellence through technology leadership, global engineering footprint and emerging region capabilities.

 Honeywell’s advanced turbo solutions help meet emissions and fuel economy targets for the broadest range of vehicles in all segments and in all regions.
 Its global team of engineers currently support 500 new engine programs in the pipeline as well as 100 new launches each year, and the company maintains the largest presence in emerging regions, providing end-to-end ownership for local engine programs.

 Honeywell’s automotive customers benefit from the experience and expertise of some of the world’s best turbo brains, including specialists working in aerodynamics, structure and fatigue, materials, rotordynamics, simulation, vibroacoustics and reliability, and it is a truly global team, with member collaborating from Honeywell Turbo’s R&D centers in the US, France, Czech Republic, China and India and directly serving customers wherever they are based.